 As seasoned trial lawyers, we also have an edge when it comes to conducting the kind of penetrating voir dire and vigorous cross-examination that can make the difference in a case involving unreliable eyewitness testimony.

 The system has cracks.
 But until those cracks get repaired (hopefully), we will continue to use all the tools available - including legal argument and courtroom savvy - to prevent our clients from falling through them.

 Our California Criminal Defense Lawyers Can Help.

-If you or loved one is in need of help with mistaken identification as a legal defense and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is in need of help with mistaken identification as a legal defense and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
 We can provide a free consultation in office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 You might also be interested in reading our related articles Police Misconduct and Civil Rights Violations, Medical Neglect in California Jails, K-9 Police Dogs and Excessive Force, Police Pretrial Lineups, Coerced Confessions and Section 1983 Actions for Civil Rights Violations.

 Additionally, we have a wide array of articles available on criminal law topics like Arson, Carjacking, Evading a Police Officer, Firearm Offenses, California Drug Crimes, Probation Violation Hearings, and Three-Strikes